twota/terms-of-service-and-privacy-policy/README.md

 21.11 Prohibited Conduct and Zero-Tolerance Policy

-You acknowledge and agree that your use of "Twota" is subject to Twota Technologies Inc.'s strict zero-tolerance policy for objectionable, abusive, or unlawful content or behavior.
+You acknowledge and agree that your use of “Twota” is subject to Twota Technologies Inc.’s strict zero-tolerance policy for objectionable, abusive, or unlawful content or behavior.
 You must not upload, transmit, or engage in any activity that includes or promotes sexual, violent, threatening, harassing, hateful, discriminatory, or otherwise offensive material.
 Twota Technologies Inc. reserves the right to suspend or terminate your account and to remove any content at its sole discretion if such conduct occurs.
 Twota Technologies Inc. will cooperate with law-enforcement authorities and Apple Inc. where required by applicable law.

 ----------------------------